10 Best Shower Drain Hair Catchers in 2023 – Reviews & Top Picks

 This hair catcher collected a noticeable amount of hair for our testers with curly and long hair, but shorter and straighter hair wasn’t blocked with this device.
 The hair it catches is easily removed and doesn’t get tangled in the holes as we experienced with other models.
 However, ours began to mildew rather quickly, so you’ll be doing a lot of cleaning with this drain protector.

 10. Evriholder HS3-AMZ Hairstopper

-To be worth purchasing, a shower drain hair catcher needs to collect all the hair and prevent it from getting down the drain while still allowing the water to pass through.
+To be worth purchasing, a shower drain hair catcher must collect all the hair and prevent it from getting down the drain while still allowing the water to pass through.
 We’ve tried as many of these hair catchers as we could find, and our reviews compared ten of the best.
-While most of them worked to some degree, only three of them were good enough performers to earn our recommendations.
-The TubShroom Drain Protector was an excellent product that is our top pick overall.
-It fits inside of the drain so it doesn’t stick up into the shower area, but it catches every hair while still allowing the water to drain at a normal rate.
-Despite the great performance, it was still reasonably priced.
+While most worked to some degree, only three were good enough performers to earn our recommendations.
+The TubShroom Drain Protector is an excellent product that is our top pick overall.
+It fits inside the drain so it doesn’t stick up into the shower area, but it catches every hair while still allowing the water to drain normally.
+Despite the excellent performance, it was still reasonably priced.

 For the best value, it’s hard to beat the low-maintenance Danco Hair Catcher.
-Instead of cleaning it out, you can just replace the inexpensive hair baskets and avoid removing nasty old hair.
-The Tubbrella Drain Hair Catcher was our premium choice option, as it can be used with tub and shower drains alike.
-It won’t float up during a bath, and it catches all of the hair making it easy to collect and remove.
+Instead of cleaning it out, you can replace the inexpensive hair baskets and avoid removing nasty old hair.
+The Tubbrella Drain Hair Catcher was our premium choice option, and it can be used with tub and shower drains.
+It won’t float during a bath, it catches all of the hair, and it’s easy to collect and remove.